yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 # Workflows
 Here we describe the workflows used to automate provisioning of new and existing buckets, and the de-provisioning of these buckets.

 > Note: when the app pod is started, the kubelet will gRPC call `NodePublishVolume` which is received by the cosi-node-adapter.
 The pod waits until the adapter responds to the gRPC request.
 The adapter ensures that the target bucket has been provisioned and is ready to be accessed.
-And, when the app pod terminates, the kubelet gRPC calls `NodeUnpublishVolume` which the cosi-node-adpater also receives.
-The adapter orchestrates tear-down of bucket access resources, but does not touch the `BucketRequest` nor `Bucket` instances.
+When the app pod terminates, the kubelet gRPC calls `NodeUnpublishVolume` which the cosi-node-adpater also receives.
+The adapter orchestrates tear-down of bucket access resources, but does not delete the `BucketRequest` nor `Bucket` instances.

 General prep:
 + admin creates the needed bucket classes and bucket access classes.